mpyw/eloquent-has-by-join/README.md

 ## Motivation

-Suppose you have the following relationships:
+Suppose you have the following relationship:

 ```php
 class Post extends Model